danbruder/blog/content/blog/swift-ui-info-plist/index.md

 However, I didn't have one - how do I add it?

-I followed the instructions in [https://useyourloaf.com/blog/xcode-13-missing-info.plist/](this blog post).
+I followed the instructions in [this blog post](https://useyourloaf.com/blog/xcode-13-missing-info.plist/).

 ![Steps to add Info.plist](./screen-shot-1.png)